-Like in the previous post, we’ll talk about methods which need only non-privileged rights.
-Because we have too many ways for SMB Relay for privileged accounts, much depends from current situation and our rights.
+As well as in the previous post, we’ll talk about methods which demand only non-privileged rights.
+Due to the fact that we have too many ways to conduct the SMB Relay attack for privileged accounts, much depends on the current situation and our rights.

 Our next target is Oracle.
-Oracle is one of the most widespread RDBMS and many Enterprises use it as backend.
-We can find version from 8i to 11g in real life.
-Next information will be actually for each of them.
+Oracle is one of the most widespread RDBMS’s and many enterprises use it as the backend.
+In fact the versions from 8i to 11g are used.
+Next information can be applied to each of them.

-Oracle server service runs as ‘System’ by default.
-But like MS SQL, it is very often occurs that the service runs as a domain/local user account by different reasons, for example when it is used as backend for SAP and other ERP systems.
+The Oracle server service is run as ‘System’ by default.
+But like MS SQL, quite often the service is run as a domain/local user account due to different reasons, for example when it is used as a backend for SAP and other ERP systems.

-There are two ways for SMB relay attack realization.
-One of them doesn’t need any privilege, another one needs CONNECT and RESOURCE privileges which can be found in any user.
+There are two ways for SMB relay attack to be performed.
+One of them doesn’t need any privilege, another one needs CONNECT and RESOURCE privileges which can be granted for any user.

 1st method – TNS listener set_log.